CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

     </CompuCell3D>

-It is Twedit-generated XML file that has basic energy terms (Volume and Contact Constraints) plus initializer and at the end in line 48 we add our new ``HeterotypicBoundaryLength`` steppable.
+This Twedit++-generated XML file contains basic energy terms (Volume and Contact Constraints) plus initializer and at the end in line 48 we add our new ``HeterotypicBoundaryLength`` steppable.
 Notice that this is a one-line call because we are not really passing any parameters to the steppable from the XML and our ``update(CC3DXMLElement *_xmlData, bool _fullInitFlag=false)`` method does not contain any code that parses XML.